dianagung/larawinds/README.md

 ## Setting Tailwind

 Open `tailwind.config.js` file on your project.
-Then add the following command:
+Then add the following command :

 ```javascript
 content: [